Find a pickleball court near you!

 Most players who don’t have access to permanent pickleball nets prefer to use a portable net on a tennis court.
 Apart from a portable net, you’ll also need measuring tape, line chalk, and removable tape to mark out court lines.
 It only takes a few minutes, and many people can play in a relatively small play area.

 There’s a bit of a legend about how the official pickleball net height came to be.
-When Joel Pritchard and Bill Bell developed pickleball, they originally used badminton nets.
+When Joel Pritchard and Bill Bell played the first game of pickleball, they originally used badminton nets.

 That’s a lot of numbers.
 But the takeaway is that the pickleball net height is a few inches shorter than a tennis net.
 Pickleball’s playing space is also smaller and tighter, which makes sense given the ball is also lighter, larger, and slower.